unsw-restech/unsw-restech.github.io/README.md

 This repository of User Documentation is built with Sphinx and hosted on github.
 You can read the [docs here](https://unsw-restech.github.io/)

-To build, go into /source, and use the MakeFile. 'make html' will allow a local preview, 'make prep' to generate the pdf, and 'make github' generates publically displated .html pages in /docs.
+To build, go into /source, and use the MakeFile. 'make html' will allow a local preview, 'make prep' to generate the pdf, and 'make github' generates publicly displayed .html pages in /docs.

 Pushing back to remote master will automatically generate the github.io page.